datacentricdesign/id5415/collections/_drafts/2-3-labxp.md

 ---
 layout: course-page
-title: "Live-Data Prototype"
+title: 'Live-Data Prototype'
 permalink: /draft/module2/labxp
-description: "Prototyping Connected Products - Lab Experiment 2"
+description: 'Prototyping Connected Products - Lab Experiment 2'
 labxp-of: id5415-2
 introduction: Through the second assignment, we shaped the behaviour of our connected lightbulb with Python.
 In this lab experiment, we will start collecting data from the light bulb.
 technique: Live Data
 metrics:
 report:
 ---

 ---

-* Do not remove this line (it will not be displayed) {:toc}
+- Do not remove this line (it will not be displayed) {:toc}

 ---